- Currently available partner integrations

 The local campus Blackboard administrator has complete control over how much additional information to share between Blackboard Learn and the partner.
 For example, the Blackboard administrator can choose whether or not to share the name of courses and users.
 If enabled, this basic information is simply displayed to users to improve their overall experience; however, none of this information is shared unless the local Blackboard administrator explicitly allows it.

 All data transmitted between Blackboard Learn and the partner is signed and securely transmitted over SSL.
 This security ensures that the information is 100% secure and protected at all times.
-Upon completion of a partner assignment deployed in Blackboard Learn, the partner encrypts the score and transmits it to Blackboard Learn over SSL using encrypted identifiers.
+Upon completion of a partner assignment deployed in Blackboard Learn, the partner encrypts the score and transmits it to Blackboard Learn over TLS using encrypted identifiers.
 Blackboard Learn receives the score from the partner and records it into the Blackboard Learn Grade Center.

 What effect will disabling the Partner Cloud Building Block have on instructors and students who were previously using one of the Partner Cloud integrations in their courses?

-Depending upon the specific partner integration, instructors and students may be able to access their partner content directly via the appropriate partner website using their partner account credentials.
+Depending on the specific partner integration, instructors and students may be able to access their partner content directly via the appropriate partner website using their partner account credentials.
 In this case, no student participation or performance data will be lost.

 How do instructors get started with the Partner Cloud integrations?